iwwy/p/README.rst

 Proof of Concept WSGI Demo
 ==========================

+UPDATE: Changes introduced in python 3.13 broke this code compatibility.

 Demo WSGI framework.
 The code has only standard python module dependencies and so it can be used without setup.
-It should work on linux on python 3.6 or higher.
+It should work on linux on python 3.6 to 3.12.
 To test user login use the manage.py
 file: `python manage.py user add <username password>`

 This code is not meant to be